 However, an endeavor to redesign the Jeep Cherokee to get better gas mileage could be considered a project because it would mean a unique product has been produced.

-Managing the two projects discussed above - atomic bomb development and the Apollo Program - took an enormous effort and many project managers.
+Managing the first two projects discussed above - atomic bomb development and the Apollo Program - took an enormous effort and many project managers.
 Without such an effort, the atomic bomb development might have been delayed for years and we might still be trying to get to the moon.

 Looking at the other side of the coin, had Germany had the foresight and the project management skills, they might have gotten the atomic bomb first.
 Think Hitler would have hesitated using it?

 I also believe Russia - if their project management skills had been adequate - might have beat us to the moon.
-Certainly, they were ahead of us in rocket development during the early "Sputnik" years.
+Certainly, they were technically ahead of us in rocket development during the early "Sputnik" years.

 I have been fortunate to work on several enormous government projects that required major project management efforts.